+Breast cancer treatment, such as chemotherapy might affect your fertility.
 Some women can get pregnant naturally after their cancer treatment.
 But other women find they are unable to have children after treatment.
+Men who have breast cancer treatment may also have fertility problems.

 Your diagnosis might mean you have to think about your fertility earlier than you had planned.
 And having treatment that affects whether you can have children can be very difficult to cope with.
 Some women find this as difficult to come to terms with as their cancer diagnosis.